Christopher-Holloway/Surfer_Count/README.md

             vi label_map.pbtxt

 Press *i* to be able to insert text into the file.
-Copy and paste the following text below into the *label_map.pbtxt* file and save
+Copy and paste the following text below into the *label_map.pbtxt* file and save by pressing *esc* to exit text editing powers and then *:wq* to write and exit the file

             item {
                  id: 1
                  name: 'surfer'
             }

-Press *esc* to exit text editing powers and then *:wq* to write and exit the file

 ### 5. Create tfrecords from the *.xml* file
+TensorFlows object detection API requires that we convert our xml files into tfrecords.
+This is generally done when you are working with large datasets, using a binary file format for storage of your data can have a significant impact on the performance of your import pipeline and as a consequence on the training time of your model.

+In this tutorial we take advantage of a script provided by the TensorFlow Object Detection tutorial, called *generate_tfrecord.py* located in the */Surfer_Count/scripts/preprocessing/generate_tfrecord.py* to perform this task.
+To use this script we must install the pandas module with pip.

+      pip install pandas

+An example for just the training data (don't forget to do it for both the training and testing data) looks like:

+      python generate_tfrecord.py -x C:/Users/chrisholloway/SurfCounter/TensorFlow/workspace/training_demo/images/train C:/Users/chrisholloway/Surfer_Count/workspace/training_demo/annotations/label_map.pbtxt -o C:/Users/chrisholloway/Surfer_Count/workspace/training_demo/annotations/train.record

+Once the above is done, there should be a new file under the training_demo/annotations folder, named train.record, respectively.